What the Terra Luna Collapse Means for Your Crypto Taxes

 We recommend working with a crypto tax accountant to determine how to best fulfill these requirements.

-Situation: You didn’t hold Terra or Luna but have losses
+If you didn't hold Terra or Luna but have losses

 Even if you didn’t hold UST or LUNA, you’ve likely had sizable losses in your crypto portfolio.
 This might be a good time to consider crypto tax loss harvesting.
 This is a strategy in which assets are sold at a loss in order to lower one’s amount of taxable capital gains.

-Situation: You don't have liquid assets to pay your 2021 taxes
+If you don't have liquid assets to pay your 2021 taxes

-If you're insolvent after the Terra Luna crash and don't think you will be able to pay your 2021 taxes, the IRS provides three payment plan options.
+If you're insolvent after the Terra Luna crash and don't think you will be able to pay your 2021 taxes, the IRS provides payment plan options.
 Note that if you apply for an IRS payment plan, you will need to provide them with full transparency to your finances, as well as pay any associated plan fees.